ChicagoWorldcon/conclar/public/chicon8_info.md

 ## Tours - various spots

 Convention Tours will start on the Skybridge near the hotel front desks - look for the signs.
+Art Show Docent Tours will start in the Art Show room.
+Stroll With the Stars will start TBD.

 ---
 # About ConClár